informatics-isi-edu/deriva-docs/docs-src/ermrestjs/user-docs/annotation.md

 1. If `journal_pattern`, `year_pattern`, or `url_pattern` is not available, Chaise will not show a Citation list option in the Share dialog.
 2. Chaise will try to show the 3 non-required fields if their are present and their templates don't produce a null value.

+### Tag: 2018 Required

+`tag:isrd.isi.edu,2018:required`

+This key indicates that the values for a given model element will be required by the system.
+This key is allowed on any number of columns.
+There is no content for this key.

 ### Tag: 2018 Indexing Preferences

 `tag:isrd.isi.edu,2018:indexing-preferences`